 This program introduces the science of mold and explores the potentially harmful effects of mold on building materials and occupants.
 Participants learn how mold grows, how it spreads, and what actions should be taken to remove mold in a safe and reasonable manner.
 Procedures such as containment, negative air, and the proper use of personal protective equipment are also covered.

 Reducing Severities Through Restorative Structural Drying

-With a hands-on approach featuring the latest equipment, procedures and recommended certifications for water extraction and structural drying, participants will learn about such topics as the effects of water saturation, the science of drying (psychrometry), and the "restore vs. replace" decision.
+This course offers a hands-on approach featuring the latest equipment, procedures, and recommended certifications for water extraction and structural drying.
+Participants will learn about topics such as the effects of water saturation, the science of drying (psychrometry), and the “restore vs. replace” decision.